 It is not illegal to accidentally capture protected species while commercially fishing but it is illegal to fail to report the capture.

-It is important that all captures and mortalities are reported accurately.
-All protected species landed dead or alive (then returned to the sea) must be recorded either via Electronic Reporting System (ERS) or on the Non-fish / Protected Species Catch Return paper form (NFPSCR).
+As required by Fisheries Regulations, all protected species landed dead or alive (then returned to the sea) must be recorded via the Fisheries New Zealand Electronic Reporting System (ERS).